drewwilson/atvImg/README.md

 3D parallax icons, the same way the new Apple TV treats app icons.
 You can have any number of AppleTV Images on your web page.

+No dependencies, this plugin is just plain ol' vanilla javascript.
+Works on all major browsers.

 <img src="http://d.pr/i/12IWV+" alt="atcImg example" width="246" height="240">

 A live example of this plug-in can bee seen here: ~~http://kloc.pm~~ (coming soon)